-- A pension is payable to your survivor for the rest of their life.
-This pension is 50% of the value of the pension you would have received, or are already receiving, at the date of your death. - The survivor's pension is generally paid to your spouse or partner.
-If your nomination is not your spouse or partner and you wish to check if they are eligible, please contact us.
+- A pension is payable to your survivor for the rest of their life. - If you stopped contributing to the scheme between 1 October 1985 and 30 September 1992, this pension is 50% of the value of the pension you would have received, or are already receiving, at the date of your death. - If you stopped contributing to the scheme on or after 1 October 1992, this pension is two thirds of the value of the pension earned before 1 November 2007 and 50% of the value of the pension earned from 1 November 2007. - The survivor's pension is generally paid to your spouse or partner.
+If your nomination is not your spouse or partner and you wish to check if they are eligible, please contact us. - In addition, there may also be children's pensions payable to up to four children under the age of 18.